 Official podcast of The Socialist Party of Great Britain.
 We have one single aim: the establishment of a society in which all productive resources – land, water, factories, transport, etc. – are taken into common ownership, and in which the sole motive for production is the fulfilment of human needs and wants.

-Taken from the January 2026 edition of The Socialist Standard.
+Taken from the March 2026 edition of The Socialist Standard.

 World Socialist Radio is the official podcast of The Socialist Party of Great Britain.
 We have one single aim: the establishment of a society in which all productive resources – land, water, factories, transport, etc. – are taken into common ownership, and in which the sole motive for production is the fulfilment of human needs and wants.